16 October 2025

 Parasites of a Betrayed Dream

-Thasnai Sethaseree’s new exhibition Toxic Remains: Parasites of a Betrayed Dream (เศษพิษ: ปรสิตแห่งฝันทรยศ) opened at Gallery VER in Bangkok on 20th July and runs until 20th September.
-(His previous exhibitions include Cold War, in 2022.)
+Thasnai Sethaseree’s new exhibition Toxic Remains: Parasites of a Betrayed Dream (เศษพิษ: ปรสิตแห่งฝันทรยศ) opened at Gallery VER in Bangkok on 20th July and runs until 5th October (extended from the original closing date of 20th September).
+His previous exhibitions include Cold War, in 2022.

 Parasites